 I just found this bug using geoserver, apparently it only affects version 2.14.
 Same WMS is working completely fine with 2.8 and 2.12.
 This WMS has many top-level raster layers but it's only happening on some of the layers not all. http://geo.guadalajara.gob.mx:8080/geoserver/gdlsig/wms?

 Something that's even weirder the WMTS is working flawlessly.

-#6 Updated by Richard Duivenvoorde almost 3 years ago
+#6 Updated by Richard Duivenvoorde about 3 years ago

 I'm experiencing this behaviour here also with an older Geoserver version.
 BUT with normal capabilities.

 When I have added a new layer, I get this error.
 Then sometimes after restarting QGIS, it will load, and after removing or restarting it will not load again...